moorepants/eme134/content/pages/lab-02.rst

    at the 200 m mark and discuss the differences in energy consumption, why it is, and what the implications are.
 You can present the joules of energy in equivalent liters of gasoline to help get a idea of the quantity.

+Tips
+====

+Make sure to construct the simulation in stages.
+Here is a good path:

+1. Create the state derivatives function.
+2. Create the inputs function with no traction control and no ice.
+3. Test the simulation till you are confident it is producing realistic results.
+4. Add ice to the input function.
+Test the simulation until it seems to be working.
+5. Create another input function with only control, no ice.
+Test the simulation until it seems to be working.
+6. Add both ice and control to the input function in 5.
+Test the simulation until it seems to be working.
+7. Create an outputs function and make your final plots.

 Assessment Rubric
 =================